Sumansharma2002/pizza-sales-dashboard/README.md

-# 🍕 Pizza Sales Dashboard – Business Insights using SQL, Python & Tableau
+# 🍕 Pizza Sales Dashboard – Business Insights using Python & Tableau

 An interactive data analysis project to explore pizza sales performance using **SQL**, **Python (Colab)**, and **Tableau**.
 The project identifies key insights such as busiest hours, top-selling pizzas, and revenue patterns — helping optimize restaurant operations and marketing.